 Frequently Asked Questions

-Academic Programs Abroad or APA Paris is a study abroad program provider designing immersive, customized programs for American university and college students in Paris, France.
-Students can choose to spend their fall or spring semester or an entire academic year with us and take classes in any major at our 10 Parisian partner universities.
-APA Paris also offers a two-month summer internship option.
+Academic Programs Abroad or APA is a study abroad program provider designing immersive, customized programs for American university and college students in Paris, France and Dakar, Senegal.
+Students can choose to spend their fall or spring semester or an entire academic year with us in Paris and take classes in any major at our 10 Parisian partner universities.
+APA also offers a two-month Parisian summer internship option.

 In addition, APA designs faculty-led programs in Paris for university faculty.
 These programs can cater to any discipline and courses can be taught in French or English.

 Who can study abroad with Academic Programs Abroad?

 Our programs are designed for undergraduate and graduate students at American colleges and universities, though our students come from all over the world.
 To participate in our Paris intermediate program, at least two semesters of college French and a 2.75 GPA are the minimum requirements for acceptance.
 In order to be eligible for our Paris advanced program, students must have taken at least 4 semesters of college French and and hold a 3.0 GPA.
 And for our Dakar program, APA recommends at least 3 semesters of college French and 2.75 GPA.

 Where will I study?